 We should never give up.
-We should fight for our rights and get the best service/product we deserve for our hard-earned money.
+We should fight for our rights and get the best service/product we deserve.
 You can also approach the parent company (AAA for example) to which the local garage is affiliated.

 At last, You can always approach small claims court in case the financial damage far exceed your tolerance limit.

 Rarely we think of this option.
 But despite their best efforts, a mechanic might not be able to fix the problem with your car.
 Often this is due to a manufacturing defect.
 You might have a lemon.
 Read about lemon law in your state.
 And take appropriate action.
 It’s still bearable to lose $200 but if you spent a bigger amount of money without a help, you should check this option as well.